wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/transform-business-software-authoring-with-fusion-dev/includes/6-summary.md

 - Professional Developers working with and supporting the Citizen Developers with existing and new APIs.
 - The Fusion Development Team monitoring apps and APIs to reduce the possibility of duplication of apps and ease the discoverability of APIs.

-In future modules you'll work with Kiana and Maria as Kiana learns what it's like to develop Power Apps from a Professional Developer's background.
+In future modules, you'll work with Kiana and Maria as Kiana learns what it's like to develop Power Apps from a Professional Developer's background.
 And you'll create a web API to be consumed within a Power App for the Field Inventory Management system.

 ## Additional Resources